mr-dj06/Calculator/README.md

-A simple calculator using HTML, CSS & JavaScript
+# A simple calculator using HTML, CSS & JavaScript
+It is hosted at [versel](https://calculatorlive.vercel.app/)